regen-network/regen-js/README.md

 # Stargaze-JS

-Regen Network does JavaScript.
-This monorepo contains JavaScript libraries and UIs for interacting with the [Regen Ledger](https://github.com/regen-network/regen-ledger).
+This monorepo contains JavaScript libraries and UIs for interacting with the Stargaze Blockchain.

 "JS" is short for runs everywhere – we actually develop in TypeScript.